merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Config Error: The contigs DB that you are working with has been annotated with a different version of the MODULES.db than you are working with now.
 ```

-This means that the MODULES.db used by %(anvi-run-kegg-kofams)s has different contents (different KOs and/or different modules) than the one you are currently using to estimate metabolism, which would lead to mismatches if metabolism estimation were to continue.
+This means that the %(modules-db)s used by %(anvi-run-kegg-kofams)s has different contents (different KOs and/or different modules) than the one you are currently using to estimate metabolism, which would lead to mismatches if metabolism estimation were to continue.
 There are a few ways this can happen, which of course have different solutions:

 1. You annotated your %(contigs-db)s with a former version of %(kegg-data)s, and subsequently set up a new %(anvi-setup-kegg-kofams)s (possibly with the `--kegg-archive` or `--download-from-kegg` options, which get you a non-default version of KEGG data).
 Then you tried to run %(anvi-estimate-metabolism)s with the new %(kegg-data)s version.
 If this is you, and you have saved your former version of %(kegg-data)s somewhere, then you are in luck - you can simply direct %(anvi-estimate-metabolism)s to use the old version of KEGG with `--kegg-data-dir`.
 If you didn't save it, then unfortunately you will most likely have to re-run %(anvi-run-kegg-kofams)s on your %(contigs-db)s to re-annotate it with the new version before continuing with metabolism estimation.
 2. You have multiple versions of %(kegg-data)s on your computer in different locations, and you used different ones for %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s.
 If this is what you did, then there is an easy fix - simply find the KEGG data directory containing the MODULES.db with the same content hash (you can use %(anvi-db-info)s on the MODULES.db to find the hash value) as the one used by %(anvi-run-kegg-kofams)s and submit that location with `--kegg-data-dir` to this program.
 3. Your collaborator gave you some databases that they annotated with a different version of %(kegg-data)s than you have on your computer.
-In this case, either you or they (or both) have probably been using a non-default (or out-dated) version of %(kegg-data)s.
+In this case, either you or they (or both) have probably been using a non-default (or outdated) version of %(kegg-data)s.
 If they have the current default snapshot of KEGG data but you do not, then you'll need to get that version onto your computer using the default usage of %(anvi-setup-kegg-kofams)s.
 Otherwise, your collaborator will need to somehow share all or part of their KEGG data directory with you before you can work on their databases.
 See %(anvi-setup-kegg-kofams)s for details on how to share non-default setups of %(kegg-data)s.

 ## Technical Details